edespino/cloudberry-site/docs/sys-utilities/gpactivatestandby.md

 - Stops the synchronization process (`walreceiver`) on the standby coordinator
 - Updates the system catalog tables of the standby coordinator using the logs
 - Activates the standby coordinator to be the new active coordinator for the system
-- Restarts the Cloudberry Database system with the new coordinator host
+- Restarts the Apache Cloudberry system with the new coordinator host

 A backup, standby Cloudberry coordinator host serves as a 'warm standby' in the event of the primary Cloudberry coordinator host becoming non-operational.
 The standby coordinator is kept up to date by transaction log replication processes (the `walsender` and `walreceiver`), which run on the primary coordinator and standby coordinator hosts and keep the data between the primary and standby coordinator hosts synchronized.